zsoltdzsugan/bookbot/README.md

 # "Book Bot"

-A _python_ program that can analyze an entire book and print out an interesting statistical report.
+A _python_ program that can analyze an entire book and print out a simple statistical report.

 ## Usage